Applied sciences

 ORCID: ORCID

-1. Rzeszow University of Technology, Faculty of Electrical and Computer Engineering, Rzeszow, Poland
+1. Wrocław University of Science and Technology, Faculty of Mechanical Engineering, Wrocław, Poland

-2. Opole University of Technology, Faculty of Electrical Engineering, Automatic Control and Informatics, Opole, Poland
+2. Wrocław University of Science and Technology, Faculty of Civil Engineering, Wrocław, Poland

 Download PDF Download RIS Download Bibtex